opencord/voltha-docs/release_notes/voltha_2.11.rst

 Certification Program
 ---------------------

-Thanks to the Continuous Certification program at ONF we can also ensure that the following ONF member products are compatible with the VOLTHA 2.11
+Thanks to the Continuous Certification program at LF BB we can also ensure that the following LF BB member products are compatible with the VOLTHA 2.11
 release:

 - Edgecore ASGVolt64 GPON OLT